hokushin118/rps-microservices/microservices/rps-qry-service/README.md

 #### 6. Verifying gRPC API

-Make sure that [gRPC reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) is enabled in the application-prod.yml (application properties for prod profile) file of the microservice:
+Make sure that [gRPC reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) is enabled in the _rps-qry-service-configmap.yml_ configuration file of the microservice:

 ```
-      # gRPC server configuration
-      grpc:
-        server:
-          port: ${RPS_QRY_GRPC_SERVER_PORT}
-          # Turn off the service listing (for both actuator and grpc) on production
-          reflection-service-enabled: on
+      grpc-reflection-service-enabled: on
 ```

+__Note:__  Turn off the grpc service listing on production environment.

 To list all available grpc services exposed by the gRPC server of the RPS Game Command microservice, execute the following command: